-During the site visits Faculty Liaisons are responsible for observing the classroom instruction, the level of rigor in a course, the interaction between students and the instructor, and the academic expertise of the instructor.
+During the site observations, Faculty Liaisons are responsible for observing the classroom instruction, the level of rigor in a course, the interaction between students and the instructor, and the academic expertise of the instructor with the aim of course equivalency to Trine's main campus.
 Lessons covered on visit days should be of a typical format for the course.
 All instructors will be different, and the classroom visits are focused on determining if a course is comparable and equivalent to the on-campus Trine University course.
 Feedback should always focus on and reference the college course, not the ability of the instructor to teach a high school course.